alice820621/Verilog-Implementation-of-Facial-Comparison-Image-Matching-with-2-D-256-point-DCT-and-Correlation/README.md

-Codes used for planing or testing the project:
+Codes used for planing or testing the project
 	Python code
 		- print.py		a space for printing the needed Verilog code
 		- tw_to_bin.py		a fixed point conversion for twiddle factor